How the Watchmen of Haida Gwaii Preserve the Past

 Bridging the gap between then and now, the Haida people protect and share their Native heritage.

 Watching Over the Past: The Watchmen of Haida Gwaii

 Guarding the five ancient village sites in Gwaii Haanas National Park, Haida watchmen provide a living link to the rich cultural heritage of the Haida Nation—a heritage my husband, Brian, and I have enjoyed learning about.

 The park is located at the southern end of Moresby Island in Haida Gwaii (formerly known as the Queen Charlotte Islands) off the northern coast of British Columbia.
+(Here are 10 more essential British Columbia experiences.)
 It was created after the 1985 standoff on Lyell Island between the Haida people and the logging companies operating in the area.
 International attention encouraged the government of Canada to meet with the Haida Nation and agree to designate an area of the islands as a national park.